-Hermosa is often quoted as the “Hub of History and Adventure” – by whom, we do not know, but it’s a moniker well deserved.
-This small yet bustling town iswest of the Badlands, roughly 20 miles northeast of Custer State Park, and east of Mount Rushmore.
+Hermosa is often quoted as the “Hub of History and Adventure” by whom we do not know, but it’s a well-deserved moniker.
+This small yet bustling town is west of the Badlands, roughly 20 miles northeast of Custer State Park, and east of Mount Rushmore.
 The area is great for fossil hunting or panning for Fairburn agates, which is great fun for the kids.

 If you are traveling with kids, Hermosa is one of the best areas to stay in the Badlands for camping with the wee ones.
 Hermosa has a couple of great campgrounds, including Heartland Park & Campground and Southern Hills RV Park & Campground.

 Things to do in Hermosa

 - Doane Robinson Tunnel is one of three frame tunnels on the road to Mount Rushmore, offering a unique view of the mountain as you approach from the south.
 Since Mt.
 Rushmore is less than 30 minutes away, you’d be crazy to miss the opportunity to see this famous American landmark.

 - Four Mile Old West Town Museum is a family-run historical old west site with over 50 outbuildings and an authentic ghost town.
 Great for the whole family and is a pet-friendly site.

 - Lazy R Bar and Grill is a family-run, favorite local restaurant serving steaks and hamburgers, among its hearty American fare.

 - Bear Park is home to the largest privately owned bear population in the U.S.A.
 Housed on 200 acres, the three-mile drive through several enclosures with black bears, elk, reindeer, cougars, bobcats, bighorn sheep, and buffalo.